 Registered Student Organizations are independent and autonomous from the University and are responsible for managing their own affairs.
-Registered Student Organizations are not units or agents of the University, and should not represent themselves as such.
-Events and activities conducted by Registered Student Organizations are not considered University-sponsored under this policy unless the Director of Student Unions & Activities or his/her designee confirms University sponsorship in writing.
-RSOs must comply with all policies and procedures for Registered Student Organizations contained [or “set forth”] within student group and University policies.
+Registered Student Organizations are not units or agents of the University and should not represent themselves as such.
+Events and activities conducted by Registered Student Organizations are not considered University-sponsored under this policy unless the Director of Student Unions & Activities or their designee confirms University sponsorship in writing.
+RSOs must comply with all policies and procedures for Registered Student Organizations contained within student group and University policies.

 Campus Life Program (CLP)

-CLPs need to act in accordance with best interests of the University in all aspects of their operations and activities.
-The sponsoring or affiliated department, through the designated staff or faculty advisor, is responsible for ensuring compatibility between the group’s operations and actions and University interests.
+CLPs need to act in accordance with the best interests of the University in all aspects of their operations and activities.
+The sponsoring or affiliated department, through the designated staff or faculty advisor, is responsible for ensuring consistency between the group’s operations and actions and University interests.